BigPolarBear1/factorization_v3/README.md

 Just uploading my work in progress.
 This one will easily factor 40 bit.
 Which is way too slow.
 But I have finally gained a good understanding.

-So we need to maximize the modulus of two selection at different i values, while minimizing the i value.
+So we need to maximize the modulus of two selections at different i values, while minimizing the i value.
 I have an idea to achieve this using linear algebra over gf(2).
 I think this representation is perfect for it.
 So next version will include some linear algebra....